-I'm a first-year PhD student in computer science at Princeton University, advised by Jonathan Mayer and
+I'm a second-year PhD student in computer science at Princeton University, advised by Jonathan Mayer and

 doing research in the Center for Information Technology Policy.